sammaadaniel30/practical_work_i_oop_-43009300914-/repo/README.md

 **PROGRAM**: This is the entry point of the program, in where the user is given the welcome message and where the user is also asked about how many platforms he wishes the platform to have.
 After this the station is instantiated with the specific amount of platforms the user has asked.
 Then the program is taken to the to a method in the Station class which displays a menu for the user.

 **STATION**: This is probably the most importnt class in the whole program, as it creates the list of Trains and Platforms.
 Tells the user which options to select, controls the inputs, loads the trains' data from a specific file; adds those trains list making sure data has been entered appropiately, making sure no ID is reapeted and also checking that at least the data of 15 trains is found, otherwise the trains are not loaded to the program.
-Futhermore, for each tick in the simulation, each train's arrival time is reduced by 15 minutes, shows the status of the trains and the platforms, and when a train is waiting it sends a request to the Platfrom class to start the docking of a train.
+Futhermore, during each tick in the simulation, each train's arrival time is reduced by 15 minutes, shows the status of the trains and the platforms, and when a train is waiting it sends a request to the Platform class to start the docking of a train.
 The attributes used in this class are as follows:

-Train: List<Platform> platforms -> Creates the list of platfroms (number of them is given by the user).
+Train: List<Platform> platforms -> Creates the list of platforms (number of them is given by the user).
 Platform: List<Train> trains -> Creates the list of the trains (loaded from a specific file given by the user).

-Compositions was used for both lists, in the context of platfroms, a platform can't exist if there is no station, the same can be argued vice-versa.
+Composition was used for both lists, in the context of platforms, a platform can't exist if there is no station, the same can be argued vice-versa.
 It can also be argued that the station has no point in existing if there are no trains which use it.

-Other attributes are:
+Other attributes include:

 int minutesPerTick = 15 -> Makes sure that each of the ticks represents 15 minutes.

 bool allTrainsDocked = false -> Controls when all trains have been docked to automatically stop the simulation.

-**PLATFORM**: Ths class managed everything related to the platform, like assigning a train to a platfrom when the platform is free, calculating the ticks the train needs to fully dock, and well as changing the proper state of the platform when its freed or occupied.
+**PLATFORM**: Ths class managed everything related to the platform, like assigning a train to a platform when the platform is free, calculating the ticks the train needs to fully dock, and well as changing the proper state of the platform when its freed or occupied.
 This class essentially takes and checks the request, from the Station class, to assign a train to a platform, if it is possible and communicates it back to the Station class.
 The attributes in this class are as follows:

 string id -> Defines the id of each platform.